Teleonomy: Relationship with teleology

+Theodosius Dobzhansky later explained it this way in 1977:

+Purposefulness, or teleology, does not exist in nonliving nature.
+It is universal in the living world.
+It would make no sense to talk of the purposiveness or adaptation of stars, mountains, or the laws of physics.
+Adaptedness of living beings is too obvious to be overlooked...Living beings have an internal, or natural, teleology.
+Organisms, from the smallest bacterium to man, arise from similar organisms by ordered growth and development.
+Their internal teleology has accumulated in the history of their lineage.
+On the assumption that all existing life is derived from one primordial ancestor, the internal teleology of an organism is the outcome of approximately three and a half billion years of organic evolution...Internal teleology is not a static property of life.
+Its advances and recessions can be observed, sometimes induced experimentally, and analyzed scientifically like other biological phenomena.

 Richard Dawkins described the properties of "archeo-purpose" (by natural selection) and "neo-purpose" (by evolved adaptation) in his talk on the "Purpose of Purpose".
 Dawkins attributes the brain's flexibility as an evolutionary feature in adapting or subverting goals to making neo-purpose goals on an overarching evolutionary archeo-purpose.
 Language allows groups to share neo-purposes, and cultural evolution - occurring much faster than natural evolution - can lead to conflict or collaborations.

 In behavior analysis, Hayne Reese made the adverbial distinction between purposefulness (having an internal determination) and purposiveness (serving or effecting a useful function).
 Reese implies that non-teleological statements are called teleonomic when they represent an "if A then C" phenomenon's antecedent; where, teleology is a consequent representation.
 The concept of purpose, as only being the teleology final cause, requires supposedly impossible time reversal; because, the future consequent determines the present antecedent.
 Purpose, as being both in the beginning and the end, simply rejects teleology, and addresses the time reversal problem.
 In this, Reese sees no value for teleology and teleonomic concepts in behavior analysis; however, the concept of purpose preserved in process can be useful, if not reified.
 A theoretical time-dimensional tunneling and teleological functioning of temporal paradox would also fit this description without the necessity of a localized intelligence.
 Whereas the concept of a teleonomic process, such as evolution, can simply refer to a system capable of producing complex products without the benefit of a guiding foresight.

 In 1966 George C. Williams approved of the term in the last chapter of his Adaptation and Natural Selection; a critique of some current evolutionary thought.
 In 1970, Jacques Monod, in Chance and Necessity, an Essay on the Natural Philosophy of Modern Biology, suggested teleonomy as a key feature that defines life: